Skip to content

 Pipeline overview:

-1. Parsers read QM output files (Gaussian, Jaguar) and structure files (MOL2, MacroModel, Tinker) into unified Q2MMMolecule and ReferenceData objects.
+1. I/O modules read QM output files (Gaussian, Jaguar), structure files (MOL2, MacroModel), and force field files (MM3, Tinker, AMBER) into unified Q2MMMolecule, ReferenceData, and ForceField objects.

-2. Seminario method projects the QM Hessian onto internal coordinates to extract physically motivated initial bond and angle force constants.
+2. QFUERZA estimation projects the QM Hessian onto internal coordinates to extract physically motivated initial bond and angle force constants.

 3. Objective function computes weighted residuals between QM reference values and MM-calculated properties for the current parameter set.

-4. Optimizer drives scipy.optimize to minimize the objective, iterating over parameter updates.
+4. Optimizer drives scipy.optimize or optax to minimize the objective, iterating over parameter updates.

 5. MM backends (OpenMM, Tinker, or JAX) evaluate energies and gradients at each optimization step.